wcko87/rabiribi-randomizer/index.md

 * Warp Stones are active from the start, instead of only after viewing the cutscene one room after the ribbon fight.
   * This means that you no longer need to walk right after fighting ribbon, and can go straight back to the warp.
   * This prevents a softlock when Rabi Slippers or Air Jump is picked up before the cutscene, disabling the cutscene and leaving you stuck in Spectral Cave without the ability to warp out.

+These map changes can be turned off by the "No Fixes" (--no-fixes) option.